anioki/ML_training_projects/README.md

 spam
      ├── spam.ipynb                                  - code for machine learning
 ````
-The goal was to build model for predicting spam or ham.
+Database contains text and classification.
+The goal was to build model for predicting spam or ham and learn steps for text analythe.
 ### Avocado project
 Structure of project:
 ````